All Episodes

 Whenever a feminist issue comes up, you go out and find out who's running the nags.

-Whether they're in the media, whether they're in activist groups, or in the Democrat Party, they are all radical leftists, and they all work together to advance their agenda, which is anti-freedom and liberty.
+Whether they're in the media, whether they're in activist groups or in the Democrat Party, they are all radical leftists, and they all work Together to advance their agenda, which is anti-freedom and liberty.

-Again, uh checking email and responding to it.
+Again, checking email and responding to it.

 A lot of you are urging me to get about the National Football League's address and then urging people to write letters to the commissioner.

-Now, I uh, as you know, over the course of the 21 years of this program, I have never well, one time I think, twice, twice I have advocated, won the immigration debate, and once as an experiment to show Howard Feynman what would happen if I actually Steve Roberts, Stave Roberts, Steve Roberts of U.S. News.
+Now, as you know, over the course of the 21 years of this program, I have never, well, one time I think, twice, twice I have advocated, one the immigration debate, and once as an experiment to show Howard Feynman what would happen if I actually Steve Roberts, Steve Roberts, Steve Roberts of US News, I had to prove what would happen because I was being accused of drumming up a bunch of phony opposition to issues being debated in Congress.

 And I said, I don't do it, Steve.